Welcome back to Germany!

 We exited the train and walked about 1 and a half miles to get to the area we wanted to go to.
-It is the old town area.
-The walkways are cobblestone and are pedestrians only…… well mostly except for an occasional cab or tourist bus.
+It is the old town area of Heidelberg, Germany .
+The walkways are cobblestone and are pedestrians only… well mostly except for an occasional cab or tourist bus.

-The walk from the beginning to the end which brings you to the castle is another mile.
+The walk from the beginning to the end in which you pass many interesting shops and curiosities and brings you to the castle, which is another mile down the street.

-The history of this town begins in the 5th century BC when a fortress of refuge was built by the Celts.
+The history of this town begins in the 5th century BC when a huge fortress of refuge was built by the Celts.
 They also built a place of worship.
-They were built on the Heiligenberg or the Mountain of Saints.
+They were built on the Heiligenberg Hill or the Holy Mountain.

 In 863 AD, the monastery built in the honor of Saint Michael was built on the Mountain of Saints inside the walls of the Celtic fortress.
 The bishop of Worms extended his influence in the valley by having the Schonau Abbey built in 1142.